SARS-CoV-2: Fluid Response

 At Fluid Numerics we value community and view assistance that benefits the health and wellbeing of cohabitants on our planet as an opportunity to grow holistically.
-Instead of retreating from the compounding issues that are directly affecting our world we are leaning in to understand how we can support and are proud to stand by our resource partner, Google, in offering to help accelerate analysis, research and synthesis of current coronavirus study as it relates to computational science.
+Instead of retreating from the compounding issues that are directly affecting our world we are leaning in to understand how we can support and are proud to be able to assist in accelerating time to analysis, research and synthesis of current coronavirus study as it relates to computational science.

-Our HPC team is available to help organizations and their team members use GCP to accelerate coronavirus research or share this effort where you feel it may be relevant to someone that is currently fighting to understand this virus and it's potential.
+Our team is available to help organizations and their team members use GCP to accelerate coronavirus research or share computer assisted efforts where it may be relevant to understanding this virus and it's potential impacts.

 What we are doing: